Denon AVR-S760H Review (7.2 CH 8K AV Receiver)

 It’s similar to the smaller AVR-S650H in that sense, just with support for more speakers.

-To put it simply, if you just want a solid 7.2 channel receiver that takes the least amount of effort to setup with a bunch of features that offers good value, then the Denon AVR-S760H is an awesome choice to go with.
+To put it simply, if you just want a solid 7.2 channel receiver that’s easy to setup, and has solid audio and video quality, then the Denon AVR-S760H is an awesome choice to go with.

 Pros/Likes